-Elementary and secondary schools in Niagara return to in-person learning on Feb.
-8
+Elementary and secondary schools in Niagara return to online learning on April 19

 All four school boards in Niagara provide information on confirmed cases and school closure status.
 Learn what happens if a COVID-19 case is confirmed at your child’s school.